 It is a student’s responsibility to request particular academic adjustments and provide appropriate documentation in a timely manner.
 Generally, three weeks advance notice is sufficient, although some types of academic adjustment may require more advance notice (for example a student who may require sign language interpreting services should provide at least six weeks notice – preferably more – to enable timely scheduling of interpreters).

 If a request for academic adjustments is submitted with less than three weeks advance notice, the college will make a reasonable attempt to meet the request, but cannot guarantee that the request will be met without delay or substitution.
+We will do our best to respond to mid-semester requests as quickly as possible.

 For more information: